XDeFi-tech/docs-new/gas-tank/balance-services.md

 :::

-### Increase balance
+### Deposit balance

-This endpoint allows users to increase their balance on the Gas Tank platform.
+This endpoint allows users to deposit balance to the Gas Tank platform.

-To increase the balance, you need to sign the message with the private key of the address you want to increase the balance for. `v`, `r`, `s` are the signature fields of the message signed by the address owner.
+To deposit the balance, you need to sign the message with the private key of the address you want to deposit the balance for. `v`, `r`, `s` are the signature fields of the message signed by the address owner.

-You can sign a string of data using [ethers.js](https://docs.ethers.org/v5), below is an example of [how to sign a message using ethers.js](https://docs.ethers.org/v5/getting-started/#getting-started--signing) and increase the balance.
+You can sign a string of data using [ethers.js](https://docs.ethers.org/v5), below is an example of [how to sign a message using ethers.js](https://docs.ethers.org/v5/getting-started/#getting-started--signing) and deposit the balance.

 ::: code-group